Biography

-J. Basil Dannebohm is the Publisher of The Dannebohm Dispatch.
-He is perhaps best known for his sardonic observations of current events.
+J. Basil Dannebohm is a writer, speaker, consultant, former intelligencer and legislator who is perhaps best known for his sardonic observations of current events.

 All too acquainted with controversy and attacks, both secular and religious, he is sympathetic to those dismayed by the division and extremism that exists on all sides of modern 'civilized' society.